Drogglbecher/vim-hckrmn/README.md

 # vim-synthetic-sunset

-Color scheme for vim CLI mode inspired by retro 80s synth-wave
+A color scheme for vim CLI mode inspired by retro 80s synth-wave